ekaterinakemenova/yandex-practicum-data-analytics/eda_food_service_market/README.md

 # EDA: Moscow Food Service Market

 ## Goal
-Conduct an exploratory analysis of the Moscow food service market as of summer 2022 to understand its structure and key patterns, and to support data-driven decisions on market entry.
+Conduct an exploratory analysis of the Moscow food service market as of summer 2022 to understand its structure and key patterns and to support data-driven decisions on market entry.

 ## Tools & Stack
 - **Language:** Python